KevinPetrishin/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-A simple rock, paper, scissors created in python.
+A very simple classic game of rock, paper, scissors VS a computer